jassmin27/game-box/README.md

 # GameBox 🎮

-A **RAWG.io–inspired game discovery app** built with **React and TypeScript**, focused on clean data fetching and a smooth browsing experience across devices.
+A **RAWG.io–inspired game discovery app** built with **React and TypeScript**, focused on **clean data fetching, centralized state management, and component-based architecture**.

-This project was built primarily to practice **React fundamentals, hooks, API integration, and component-based architecture**.
+This project was built as a hands-on exercise to practice **React fundamentals, hooks, TypeScript, custom hooks, API integration, responsive layouts, and reusable components** in a real-world API-driven app.

 <table>
   <tr>